CovertLab/Rend-seq-plots/README.md

 for low- versus high-expressing operons" (2022), manuscript in preparation.

-You can reach out to [Gwanggyu Sun](ggsun@stanford.edu) for any questions about the code or data in this repository.
+You can reach out to [Gwanggyu Sun](ggsun@stanford.edu) for any questions about the code in this repository.

 This repository was developed with Python 3.8.7.
 After installing Python, you can install all of the required packages by running